brainlife/cli/README.md

 # --config is where you pass JSON object containing config for your App.

-# Waiting for the App to finish
+# Waiting for the App to finish (and archive output datasets)
 bl app wait $(cat task.id)
 if [ ! $? -eq 0 ];
    echo "app failed"